 MSE=1Ni=1n(yiyi^)2\text{MSE} = \frac{1}{N} \sum^{n}_{i=1} (y_i - \hat{y_i})^2

-To be more inline with our prior labeling we'll call MSE our loss LL.
-We can sub in our prior model for prediction for yi^\hat{y_i} to get the final loss description in terms of our model parameters ww and bb.
+To be consistent with our prior labeling we’ll call MSE our loss LL.
+We sub in our prior model for predicting yi^\hat{y_i} to get the loss in terms of our model parameters ww and bb.
 This is because we can think of ww and bb as our knobs that we can tweak to change where the line is!

 L=1Ni=1n(yi(wxi+b))2L = \frac{1}{N} \sum^{n}_{i=1} (y_i - (wx_i + b))^2